Dream of the Red Chamber: More than a boring Chinese novel

 There were times when I noticed I was hesitating my own ambitions because "the game is fake anyway."

+It makes a cute story for a 17yo LARPing girl in a novel.
+It makes the monks who preached the values of embracing the void happy.
 It is lethal at 35 when you still broke, when enemies are at your borders, when your government and democratic civillians do not respect you enough to get anything done according to your will.

 How it actually changed my outlook on money, status, and work